Maurice Waterbury

-Maurice Glenn Waterbury (September 26, 1875 – June 25, 1947) was an American college football player and coach.
+Maurice Glenn Waterbury (September 26, 1875 – June 25, 1947) was an American college football coach and educator.
 He served as the head football coach at Kalamazoo College in Kalamazoo, Michigan for one season, in 1901, compiling a record of 2–5–1.

+Waterbury later taught in Jackson, Michigan and Charlotte, Michigan and before going to teach at Eastern High School in Detroit, in 1908.
+He continued to teach in Detroit until his retirement in 1945.
+Waterbury died on June 25, 1947, at Cottage Hospital in Grosse Pointe Farms, Michigan.